Magnetic plateaus and jumps in a spin-1/2 ladder with alternate Ising-Heisenberg rungs: a field dependent study: Introduction

-We consider a spin-1/2 frustrated two-leg ladder system with alternating Ising and Heisenberg type rung exchanges, where the diagonal and leg exchange are of Ising type as shown in Fig.\ref{fig:model2}.a.{i}.
+We consider a spin-1/2 frustrated two-leg ladder system with alternating Ising and Heisenberg type rung exchanges, where the diagonal and leg exchange are of Ising type as shown in Fig.\ref{fig:model2}.a.
 In this model, $J_c$ and $J_q$ are the alternate Ising and Heisenberg rung exchange interactions respectively, where, $J_{cq}$ and $J_d$ are the leg and diagonal exchange interaction strengths of Ising type respectively.
 The quantum phase diagram of this model is studied earlier in parameter space of $J_q$ and $J_d$ (both are antiferromagnetic) by considering $J_c = J_{cq} = 1$ \cite{Saniur_Rahaman_2021}.
 The system exhibits four distinct GS phases under periodic boundary condition (PBC): (i) stripe rung ferromagnet (SRFM), (ii) the anisotropic antiferromagnet (AAFM), (iii) the Dimer, and (iv) the stripe leg ferromagnet (SLFM) depending upon the values of $J_q$ and $J_d$ in absence of any magnetic field \cite{Saniur_Rahaman_2021}.

 The GS phases are schematically represented in Fig\ref{fig:model2}.b.[(i)-(iv)].
-In this manuscript, we study the effect of both axial or longitudinal and transverse magnetic fields on the four GS phases with a few sets of $J_{q}$, $J_d$ values discussed in Sec.\ref{sec:results}.
+The SRFM phase is Ising dominated where all the spins are aligned along the z direction completely.
+Whereas, the [(ii)-(iv)] phases are anisotropic.
+Although all the rungs are anti-ferromagnetically aligned for the [(ii)-(iv)] phases, the spin arrangements along the leg are different.
+Along the leg, the alignment of the spins is anti-ferromagnetic for the AAFM phase and ferromagnetic for the SLFM phase.
+In the Dimer phase, there is no spin alignment along the leg.
+In this manuscript, we study the effect of both longitudinal and transverse magnetic fields on the four GS phases with a few sets of $J_{q}$, $J_d$ values discussed in Sec.\ref{sec:results}.